 In 2004, The Line of Beauty by Alan Hollinghurst won the Booker Prize, making it the first winner with a gay protagonist.
 Media reaction to the victory was mixed, with certain newspapers condemning both the author’s and protagonist’s homosexuality, as well as the book’s commentary of Thatcherite Britain.

-For access to material relating to the 2004 Booker Prize Papers, please contact Special Collections with the reference numbers BP/1/36/3/1, Boxes 7-9.
+For access to material relating to the 2004 Booker Prize Papers, please contact Special Collections with the reference number BP/1/36.

-Other Booker Prize winners with LGBTQ+ themes and/or authors include Girl, Woman, Other by Bernardine Evaristo (2019 winner), Shuggie Bain by Douglas Stuart (2020 winner) and The Discomfort of Evening by Marieke Lucas Rijneveld (2020 International Booker Prize winner) and The Seven Moons of Maali Almeida by Shehan Karunatilaka (2022 winner).
+Other Booker Prize winners with LGBTQ+ themes and/or authors include Girl, Woman, Other by Bernardine Evaristo (2019 winner), Shuggie Bain by Douglas Stuart (2020 winner), The Discomfort of Evening by Marieke Lucas Rijneveld (2020 International Booker Prize winner) and The Seven Moons of Maali Almeida by Shehan Karunatilaka (2022 winner).

 Paul Oliver Archive of African American Music

 The Paul Oliver Archive of African American Music holds a rich array of material, including letters by, and photographs of, a number of LGBTQ+ Blues musicians such as Clara Smith, Ma Rainey, Bessie Smith, and Lucille Bogan.
 The collection also contains published books and biographies on LGBTQ+ jazz and blues artists.
 This includes the previously mentioned artists, as well as figures such as Josephine Baker, Billy Strayhorn, Alberta Hunter and Ethel Waters.